What did you study at the undergraduate level and when did you graduate? What are you studying now? Are you studying and working at the same time?

 Yes, I had an interest in criminology.
 I still do but that's all it really is, an interest.
 However, I did think about doing the double degree of Nursing and midwifery but just decided to go with only Nursing.
 Although midwifery is not yet out of the picture.
 I would still consider doing that too.

 What was the process to get accepted into your course?
 What were the prerequisites?

 The course for a Bachelor of Nursing at Deakin University needed an ATAR above 70.
 The prerequisite was that you needed to get at least a score of 25 as a study score in English.
-Also I knew people who got less than a 70 ATAR and still got in!
+Also, I knew people who got less than 70 ATAR and still got in!

 What does your study involve?
 Can you describe a typical day? (if it’s difficult to describe a typical day, tell us about the last thing you worked on?)

-The first year was probably the messiest year as you are trying to get used to the university life and self directed learning.
-You were not spoon fed information like in high school.
-After first year, I did not have any lectures, the day was filled with tutorials and pracs.
-It was hands on and you worked as a team with your classmates.
+The first year was probably the messiest year as you are trying to get used to university life and self-directed learning.
+You are not spoon-fed information like in high school.
+After the first year, I did not have any lectures, the day was filled with tutorials and pracs.
+It was hands-on and you worked as a team with your classmates.
 It was fun!
 I loved going.

 Will this course be beneficial in your career?
 Where could you or others in your position go from here?
 Please explain your answer.